Skip to main content

 The HPG axis governs reproductive function and the production of sex hormones, including testosterone.
 A substantial portion of daily testosterone production in men occurs during the deep, restorative stages of sleep.
 When sleep is curtailed, so is this critical period of hormonal synthesis.

-Studies have shown that even one week of can significantly lower testosterone levels in healthy young men.
+Studies have shown that even one week of sleep restriction can significantly lower testosterone levels in healthy young men.
 This reduction has far-reaching implications, affecting not only libido and sexual function but also mood, motivation, muscle mass, and bone density.
 For women, disruptions in the HPG axis can contribute to menstrual irregularities and fertility challenges.

 The endocrine system’s response is a direct reflection of the body’s perceived environment; an environment lacking adequate rest is interpreted as one unsuitable for optimal reproductive fitness and vitality.